 It is doubtful that such land can be construed convincingly as unowned given that it contains significant infrastructure – roads, railways, utility networks and so on – that have been deliberately engineered, bringing the land into a developed condition that is far from its natural, ownerless state.
 This infrastructure was paid for by the domestic, tax paying citizens for the benefit of domestic, tax paying citizens, and was not paid for by foreigners who have not been tax payers.
 It follows, therefore, that the strongest ownership claims to publicly owned land reside with the domestic, tax paying citizens of the state.
 As long as, therefore, the state owns and operates this land on behalf of the tax paying citizens it should be construed as the owned property of those citizens, to which non-owners can be excluded from entry in just the same way as a house owner may exclude strangers from his house.

-A possible objection to this suggestion is that non-taxpaying, domestic citizens (such as low earners and children) will be permitted access to the publicly funded infrastructure.
+A further possible objection to our stance is that non-taxpaying, domestic citizens (such as low earners and children) will be permitted access to the publicly funded infrastructure.
 If we are ascribing ownership of public assets to those who fund them through tax contributions then shouldn’t these domestic, non-taxpayers be excluded too?

 If we maintain this theme of attempting to approximate ownership in a stateless society we can also determine the situations where foreigners may be permitted to cross a border.
 As we noted earlier, in libertarian theory owners may invite non-owners onto their property as and when they see fit and upon whichever terms are agreed.
 Such an entry would not then be an invasion.